• Home

 An unfavorable audience

 The lack of a clear succession plan in Iran is part of what has many Americans concerned about U.S. involvement in another potential “forever” war in the Middle East.
 A Reuters/Ipsos poll shows 43% of Americans disapprove of the war.
-A CBS survey conducted on Monday and Tuesday also found 62% of Americans do not think the Trump administration has yet to fully explain what the U.S. military goals are in Iran.
+A CBS survey conducted on Monday and Tuesday also found 62% of Americans do not think the Trump administration has fully explained what the U.S. military goals are in Iran.

 The absence of an endgame has also alarmed lawmakers.

-While Trump has called on the Iranian people to “take over” their government, his administration has offered no support to the civil-society who might build a rule-of-law society, Atlantic reporter Anne Applebaum wrote over the weekend.
+While Trump has called on the Iranian people to “take over” their government, his administration has offered no support to the civil society who might build a rule-of-law society, Atlantic reporter Anne Applebaum wrote over the weekend.
 She warned the vacuum left by the attacks might be filled by breakaway groups within the Revolutionary Guard or other fanatical factions.
-She also noted how some of the Trump administration’s actions over the past year, including funding cuts to international broadcaster Voice of America—which previously provided daily news service in Persian servicing citizens of authoritarian regimes like Iran’s—had set up more obstacles to Iran’s future.
+She also noted how some of the Trump administration’s actions over the past year, including funding cuts to international broadcaster Voice of America—which previously provided a daily news service in Persian for citizens of authoritarian regimes like Iran’s—had set up more obstacles to Iran’s future.

 About the Author